nxskok/pasias/docs/07-sign-mood-median.md

 Of course you knew I would investigate this.
 There is a distribution called the "Laplace" or "double exponential" distribution, that has very long tails.
-\marginnote{If you've ever run    into the exponential distribution, you'll recall that this is    right skewed with a very long tail.
-The Laplace distribution looks    like two of these glued back to back.}
+<label for="tufte-mn-" class="margin-toggle">&#8853;</label><input type="checkbox" id="tufte-mn-" class="margin-toggle"><span class="marginnote">If you've ever run    into the exponential distribution, you'll recall that this is    right skewed with a very long tail.
+The Laplace distribution looks    like two of these glued back to back.</span>
 The distribution is not in
 base R, but there is a package called `smoothmest` that contains a function `rdoublex` to generate random values from